Checklist for Winterizing Your Home

 Your fireplace can become a serious fire hazard if it is not properly cleaned and inspected before use.
 You can clean your own fireplace, or you can hire a professional.
-Here’s a video we found for a DIY chimney cleaning project.

 Step 6 – Switch the rotating direction of your home’s fans.

 On your ceiling fans, there should be a small switch that lets you alternate between clockwise and counterclockwise rotation.
 In winter, they should be turned to the clockwise position.
 This helps the warm air move down into the living space.
 Turn them back to counterclockwise in the warmer months.

 https://www.thisoldhouse.com/how-to/draining-flushing-electric-water-heaterCheck any and all exposed ducts in your home’s attic, basement or crawlspace.
 Use a sealant to plug leaks.
 If you’re not sure what type of sealant to use, consult someone at your local hardware or home improvement store.

 Step 8 – Protect your landscaping.

 Consider applying compost or mulch to your garden beds to protect them from severely cold temperatures.

 Step 9 – Flush your water heater.